marek22k/hyperboria-peers/README.md

 ## Adding your public node's credentials

 If you've created a public node, and would like to have it listed here, fork the repo, add a keyfile, run `./tests.py` (make sure your file passes the test), and submit a PR.
+Alternatively, it is also possible to open an issue.

-We won't merge your credentials until our tests are passing.
+We won't merge or add your credentials until our tests are passing.

 ### Filepath conventions
 Credentials are sorted geographically, by [continent](https://github.com/hyperboria/docs/blob/master/cjdns/nodeinfo-json.md#regarding-continent-codes) code.